matman26/nornir_progressbar/README.md

 And that's it!
 Whenever you execute a nornir task, a progress bar will appear for each host in the inventory, incrementing for each host that finishes execution.
-The name of the task being run is called as the progress bar's description.
+The name of the task being run is used as the progress bar's description.

 ![Progress bar example](progressbar.png)

 ## Configuration
-The plugin uses tqdm to render the progressbar.
-Keyword arguments can be passed directly to the tqdm() call by setting them on the plugin options.
+The plugin uses tqdm to render the progress bar.
+Keyword arguments can be passed directly to the tqdm() call by setting them under the plugin options.
 Adding a 'desc' argument will provide a custom description to the progress bar.
 Consult [tqdm's documentation](https://tqdm.github.io/) for all the keyword arguments supported.